Kane Wilson: Milton Keynes Dons

 On 31 August 2025, Wilson joined Milton Keynes Dons of League Two for an undisclosed fee, reuniting with former Derby manager Paul Warne.
+He made his full league debut for the club on 6 September 2025 in a 2–3 home defeat to Grimsby Town, but lasted just 72 minutes before sustaining a serious knee injury which ruled him out for the remainder of the season.

 International career

 Wilson has represented England at U16 and U17 level.
 In October 2016, Wilson represented England U17 in a 5–0 win over Croatia and an 8–1 win over Germany.

 Personal life

 Wilson received his GCSE results in the week before his professional debut.
 His grades were two A's, four B's and five C's.
 He is of Jamaican descent.